What is the DAC-SASH Program?

-Prompted by Assembly Bill (AB) 327, the CPUC approved the DAC-SASH program to increase the adoption of clean, affordable solar by residential customers living in disadvantaged communities.
-DAC-SASH runs through 2030, and builds on California’s long-standing and successful Single-family Affordable Solar Homes (SASH) program.
+The California Public Utilities Commission (CPUC) has approved the DAC-SASH program to increase the adoption of clean, affordable solar by residential customers living in disadvantaged communities.
+The DAC-SASH program runs through 2030, and builds on California’s long-standing and successful Single-family Affordable Solar Homes (SASH) program.

-Enhance long-term economic self-sufficiency in low-income communities by providing community members with access to “green jobs” training and solar employment opportunities.
+Enhance long-term economic self-sufficiency in low-income communities by providing community members with access to green jobs training and solar employment opportunities.

 Ensure consumer protection and long-term participant benefit.